sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/content-management/file-details-content-navigation.csv.md

   - /v5/docs/en/file-details-content-navigationcsv
 ---

-This article contains content of the content_navigation.csv file to configure [Content Navigation](/docs/scos/user/features/{{page.version}}/content-items-feature-overview.html#content-item) information on your Spryker Demo Shop.
+This article contains content of the content_navigationCSV file to configure [Content Navigation](/docs/scos/user/features/{{page.version}}/content-items-feature-overview.html#content-item) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
-These are the header fields to be included in the .csv file:
+These are the header fields to be included in the CSV file:

 |  | Field Name | Required | Type | Other Requirements | Description |